Lingo (American game show): Bonus Lingo (2002 version)

-On the 2002 version, the winning team had two minutes to guess as many five-letter mystery words as possible.
+In the 2002 version, the winning team had two minutes to guess as many five-letter mystery words as possible.
 Two letters were initially revealed in each word, one of which was always the first letter.
 If the team failed to guess a word in five tries, it was revealed and the team moved on to the next word.
 The team won $100 for each correctly guessed word, up to $1,000 for ten words.

 A Lingo card was then revealed with thirteen numbers marked off.
 The hopper contained twelve balls, one for each uncovered space on the board, and the team drew a ball for each mystery word successfully guessed in the first half of Bonus Lingo.
-Forming a Lingo won the team a $4,000 prize package consisting of an Argus digital camera, a Borders gift card, a Croton watch and a Cassiopeia EM-500 Pocket PC plus the money earned in the first half of Bonus Lingo.
+Forming a Lingo won the team a $4,000 prize package consisting of an Argus digital camera, a Borders gift card, a Croton watch, and a Cassiopeia EM-500 Pocket PC plus the money earned in the first half of Bonus Lingo.

-From season two onward, teams were also given "bonus letters:" one for winning the game, and an additional one for each Lingo scored in the main game.
-Teams could elect to use a bonus letter at any time to fill in an unrevealed letter in a word, even if doing so would reveal the word.
+From season two onward, the team was also given "bonus letters": one for winning the main game, and an additional one for each Lingo they had scored.
+The team could elect to use a bonus letter at any time to fill in the first unrevealed letter in a word, even if doing so would reveal the word.
 In addition, the layout of the Bonus Lingo card was changed so that twelve numbers were marked off and a Lingo could be achieved in only one draw.
-Doing so awarded a large prize, in seasons two and three, it was a trip and $5,000, in season four, it was a flat $10,000, in seasons five and six, it was a jackpot that began at $10,000 and increased by $1,000 each time it was unclaimed.
-In any case, achieving a Lingo in two or more draws awarded a flat $5,000.
-Failing to achieve a Lingo still awarded $100 for each correctly guessed word.
+Doing so awarded a large prize: a trip plus $5,000 cash in seasons two and three, $10,000 cash in season four, and a jackpot that began at $10,000 and increased by $1,000 per day it went unclaimed in seasons five and six.
+Throughout the series' run, the team won $5,000 for achieving a Lingo in two or more draws, or $100 per correctly guessed word if they failed to do so.
 Unlike the 1987 version, this version did not feature returning champions.